In a 5 days/week work pattern, will I get gratuity if I leave company in exact 4 years and 9 months?

 From India, Kolkata

-Correction to my previous post: If an employee completes more than 6 months after completing 5 years of continuous service, it is considered as a completed year.
-4 years and 9 months of continuous service is considered as 4 years and 9 months of continuous service, but not 5 years of continuous or completed service.
-Where an employee has not been in continuous service during any year during any period of his employment, it will be considered as 'continuous' service if he has worked for 240 days during that period.
-The 240 days is applicable only when an employee has had a break of service for some days due to any reason, but has completed a period of 12 months on the payroll.
-240 days applicability is only to determine 'continuous' service, not 'completed year' of service.
+Correction to my previous post: If an employee completes more than 6 months after completing 5 years of continuous service, it is considered a completed year.
+4 years and 9 months of continuous service are considered as such, but not as 5 years of continuous or completed service.
+Where an employee has not been in continuous service during any year within any period of his employment, it will be considered as 'continuous' service if he has worked for 240 days during that period.
+The 240-day rule applies only when an employee has had a break in service for some days due to any reason but has completed a 12-month period on the payroll.
+The 240-day applicability is solely for determining 'continuous' service, not a 'completed year' of service.

 From India, Kolkata